mienaikoe/ziyu/Chapters/2-6-Chapter13.md

 	"Yea.
 Let's go," he said.

 	When they arrived in the circle the whole group was around the fire, already having eaten their share of fish.
 Lin had saved three for them, giving two to Setre and one to Kip. *Fair*, he thought.
 The group took turns introducing themselves to everyone while the two of them ate.
-Some had come as bound triples, and some were unbound triples and couples.
-Some were older people who had known people who had lived in the Shadestead a long time ago, and they told their stories of survival and building.
-The younger ones had just heard offhand that the Shadestead was a mysterious island where prisoners survived in the dark, and decided to throw their lives at it in a panic.
+Some had come as families bound and unbound, and some were individuals who had heard stories of Ulukoma from people they knew.
+The younger ones only knew that Ulukoma was a mysterious island where prisoners survived in the dark, and decided to throw their lives at it in a panic.

 	Once they were done, Kip asked Linyu to prepare the radio transmitter.
 He gathered the group into a circle and divided all of the listeners amongst them, giving them first to the healthiest among them.